 - By protecting areas of the site for specific year groups, we would be able to comply with any need to minimise mixing between different year groups.

-- Large gatherings in communal areas will not take place: We will possibly make use of Microsoft Teams for briefings, assemblies and some activities.
+- Large gatherings in communal areas will not take place: We will make use of Microsoft Teams for briefings, assemblies and some activities, such as Open Evening, Prizegiving and the Year 7 Introduction Evening.

 - We may suspend the use of changing rooms.